indrabasak/indrabasak.github.io/_posts/2018-04-15-making-sense-of-blockchain.md

 To reiterate, a distributed open ledger is replicated across many nodes in a blockchain network.
 Any new entry in one ledger results in simultaneous updates in other ledgers.
-An ledger entry is recorded by a miner with the incentive of receiving financial rewards in the form of digital currency.
-The cost of entering an ledger entry is computationally expensive and is termed **proof-of-work**.
+A ledger entry is recorded by a miner with the incentive of receiving financial rewards in the form of digital currency.
+The cost of entering a ledger entry is computationally expensive and is termed **proof-of-work**.

 ### Blockchain Security